Chapter Four · The Tax Angle

 Parent's Rate

-Taxed at parent's marginal rate
+parent's marginal rate applies

-| APY | $1,350 Threshold | $2,700 Threshold | Accounts at this rate |
+| APY | $1,350 reached at | $2,700 reached at | Example account |

 |---|---|---|---|